herrherrmann/herrherrmann-2025/src/pages/about.md

 I’m a software developer from Berlin, Germany.
 Currently, I’m working for [Small Improvements](https://www.small-improvements.com/), and I’m building smaller [software projects](/projects/) in my free time.

 I love collaborating in small teams on impactful and creative projects.
 I care deeply about quality, sustainability, and accessibility.
-And I’m a believer in continuous learning, staying humble and letting the best ideas win.
+And I’m a believer in continuous learning, staying humble, and letting the best ideas win.

 I’m also making music under the name [bm_128](/music/bm_128/) and as part of the band [MØDI](/music/modi/).
 And I [take photos](/photos/)!